Towards Holistic Modeling for Video Frame Interpolation with Auto-regressive Diffusion Transformers: Experiments

 \subsection{Comparison with prior work}

-\paragraph{Baselines} We compare against representative and widely-adopted VFI methods that support \textit{arbitrary-timestep VFI}, including RIFE~\cite{huang2022rife}, AMT~\cite{li2023amt}, EMA-VFI~\cite{zhang2023emavfi}, and BiM-VFI~\cite{seo2025bim}.
-As these models only accept only adjacent frames, we run them frame-by-frame over the entire sequence to obtain the high-frame-rate videos.
+\paragraph{Baselines} We compare against representative and widely-adopted VFI methods that support \textit{arbitrary-timestep VFI}, including optical flow-based RIFE~\cite{huang2022rife}, AMT~\cite{li2023amt}, EMA-VFI~\cite{zhang2023emavfi}, BiM-VFI~\cite{seo2025bim}, and diffusion-based EDEN~\cite{zhang2025eden}.
+As these models accept only adjacent frames, we run them frame-by-frame over the entire sequence to obtain the high-frame-rate videos.
+For EDEN, we achieve VFI beyond $2\times$ via recursive inference.

-\paragraph{Quantitative results} As shown in Table~\ref{tab:main}, LDF-VFI demonstrates superior performance across multiple challenging benchmarks.
-It achieves the best scores on the SNU-FILM-hard split in both LPIPS and FVD and secures the lowest (best) FVD on SNU-FILM-extreme and XTest-4K.
-These results, particularly the strong FVD scores, underscore the effectiveness of our video-centric approach in maintaining temporal consistency, especially in scenarios with large and complex motion.
+\paragraph{Quantitative results.} As shown in Tables~\ref{tab:main} and \ref{tab:x4k}, LDF-VFI demonstrates superior performance across multiple challenging benchmarks.
+Notably, it achieves state-of-the-art FVD scores across all evaluated settings---including SNU-FILM ($4\times$, $8\times$, $16\times$) and X4K ($16\times$)---while maintaining highly competitive VFIPS and FloLPIPS scores.
+The strong performance on these motion-aware metrics underscores the effectiveness of our video-centric approach in modeling and synthesizing large, complex motions.
+Furthermore, our significant improvements in motion-aware metrics over EDEN, a frame-centric diffusion-based baseline, highlight the inherent advantages of a video-centric paradigm.
+Finally, our method remains highly competitive in terms of per-frame visual quality, achieving LPIPS scores comparable to those of leading baselines.

-\paragraph{Qualitative results} Figure~\ref{fig:compare-baseline} provides a qualitative comparison of our method against other VFI techniques on the SNU-FILM-extreme benchmark for 16× interpolation.
-In challenging scenes with large and complex motion—such as the rapid flapping of a bird's wings or the fast-paced movement of a skateboard.
+\paragraph{Qualitative results} Figure~\ref{fig:compare-baseline} provides a qualitative comparison of our method against other VFI techniques on the SNU-FILM benchmark for $16\times$ interpolation.
+In challenging scenes with large and complex motion—such as the rapid flapping of a bird's wings or the fast movement of human legs.
 Our LDF-VFI generates significantly more plausible and temporally consistent intermediate frames.
 For instance, while baseline methods produce blurry or distorted results for the moving objects, our method successfully synthesizes sharp and coherent frames.
-This demonstrates the effectiveness of our holistic modeling approach and auto-regressive framework in capturing long-range motion dynamics and preserving visual quality, even at high interpolation rates.
+This demonstrates the effectiveness of our approach in capturing long-range motion dynamics and preserving visual quality, even at high interpolation rates.

-\subsection{Ablation Study}
+\subsection{Ablation study}